daanjiskoot/Intermediate_generator/README.md

 # Prerequisites

+- Python (tested with version 3.10)
 - Lomap
-- OpenEye toolkit (license only required for 3D scoring)
+- OpenEye toolkit (a license is only required for 3D scoring)
 - Openbabel
 - Ipython
 - Scipy